remmmi/WooCommerce-Cart-REST-API/NEXT_CHANGELOG.md

 * Plugin: Updates are provided from us for all supported CoCart plugins.
 * Plugin: Will deactivate legacy core version if one found installed and active.
 If you try to activate legacy version while the new core version is active it will deactivate.
 Recommend deleting.

 > Developer note: If you have the `COCART_REMOVE_ALL_DATA` constant set to true.
-Recommend setting it to false before uninstalling the legacy version to prevent any issues.
+Recommend setting it to false before uninstalling the legacy version from your WordPress dashboard to prevent any issues.

 * Plugin: Integrity check of all files.

 > Developer note: Know if the version of CoCart is official and has not been tampered with.
 This is just the first iteration introduced.
 > You will never see the warning messages if all is in order, but if you do alter any files within the plugin yourself directly.
 You will be notified in your WordPress dashboard and in your error log that something has changed and does not match.

-## Changes
+## Breaking Changes

+* REST API: Avatars only return if requested now when using the login endpoint.
+* REST API: Store API now returns array of CoCart versions installed not just the core version.
 * Plugin: Text domain a.k.a the plugin slug, has changed from `cart-rest-api-for-woocommerce` to `cocart-core`.
 This affects any translations including custom.
 If you did a custom translation you will need to rename the text domain to match.

-* REST API: Avatars only return if requested now when using the login endpoint.
-* REST API: Store API now returns array of CoCart versions installed not just the core version.
+## Changes

 * REST API: The following endpoints for Cart API v2 now extend `CoCart_REST_Cart_V2_Controller` instead of Cart API v1 controller: `cart/add-item`, `cart/add-items`, `cart/calculate`
 * WordPress Dashboard: Style adjustments.